tduchars/cosmos-news-project/front-end-nc-news/README.md

 The site remembers articles you have read and re-styles the underline to cyan blue once visited an article from the homepage.

-I have also pre-entered a username so just click login or change the username if you wish to an existing username if you like. (find other usernames under the articles)
+You have a pre-entered username to login or find other usernames under the articles if you wish.

-Once logged in you are given the functionality to add comments and vote on articles.

-If you are not "logged in" then this functionality is removed.

-Also there is a logout button at the bottom which is only visible if you are logged in.

 ## Link to Hosted Site